 Recommended Resources

-American Atheists is an organization and magazine that works to advance the civil liberties of atheists in the United States, and to lobby for absolute separation of church and state.
-Atheism is discussed, as well as the organization's concerns relating to religion, politics, the military, youth, and the family, and particularly the influence of religion in politics and government.
-A history of the organization, its issues and its projects is included.
+American Atheists is an organization and magazine that works to advance the civil liberties of atheists in the United States and to lobby for absolute separation of church and state.
+Atheism is discussed, as well as the organization's concerns relating to religion, politics, the military, youth, and the family, particularly religion's influence in politics and government.
+A history of the organization, its issues, activism, projects, and legal successes are included.

 Offered as a response to religious apologists and missionaries, the site is available in English, German and French, and includes arguments against Islam, Christianity and Agnosticism, with criticism of religious texts, testimonies of bad experiences with Christianity or Islam, examples of what the authors claim to be lies or contradictions, either in sacred texts or in the lives of prominent people with Islam or Christianity.
 Articles against agnosticism are also presented.